← Back to blog

 • Day 21 — Text (final): The close-out message.
 Let them know the quote stands but flag your schedule is filling up.
 No fake urgency — if your schedule actually is filling up, say so.

 Five touchpoints over three weeks.
 Most homeowners who are genuinely interested will respond somewhere in this window.
 The ones who don't are either not ready or already went with someone else.
+And cold doesn't mean dead — Why Quotes Go Cold (And the 5-Minute Fix That Saves Them) covers how to recover the quotes that already went quiet.

 What to actually say at each step